Geonovum/sospilot/docs/fiware.rst

 * Sensors or manual input use the UltraLight 2.0 (UL2.0) and MQTT protocols for managing services and devices and sending observations
 * The `FIWARE IoTAgentCpp device API <http://fiware-iot-stack.readthedocs.org/en/latest/device_api/index.html>`_ is used
-* Client libraries are used to facilitate using the UL2.0 and MQTT protocols
+* Client libraries (`Python <https://github.com/Geonovum/sospilot/tree/master/src/fiware/client/python>`_, `Arduino <https://github.com/Geonovum/sospilot/tree/master/src/fiware/client/arduino>`_) are used to facilitate using the UL2.0 and MQTT protocols
 * The client may reside anywhere on the Internet
 * the server ``sensors.geonovum.nl`` hosts the FIWARE components ``Orion Context Broker`` (OCB) and the ``IoTAgentCpp``
 * all persistence for these components is done in ``MongoDB``